 At DELTA, a electron storage ring located on the university campus, researchers shed light on the best-kept secrets of nature – the tiniest constituents of matter, atoms, protein chains.
 At DELTA, students also have the opportunity to tackle questions related to research and development.

-zhb is responsible for the areas of continuing education, teaching and faculty development, foreign languages as well as disability and university studies (DoBuS).
+zhb is responsible for the areas of continuing education, teaching and department development, foreign languages as well as disability and university studies (DoBuS).
 Already some 40 years ago, DoBuS pioneered the motto ‘A University for All’; in 2016, it received an award from Zero Project in recognition of its work for inclusion.